Michciak/AMLM_project/README.md

 ## Project Components:

-- [X] Crate or get Snake like enviroment in Python.
+- [X] Crate or get Snake like enviroment in Python. </b> *For the Snake enviroment I used Snake game from user [github.com/ganeshkavhar](https://github.com/ganeshkavhar/snake-game-in-python-by-ganesh-kavhar)*